wirybeaver/wirybeaver.github.io/_posts/2018-12-21-interview-sdi-Prerq.md

 ### Zookeeper

 ### Load Balancer VS Reverse Proxy

+Load Balancer distributes load across multiple servers as the function of their current load

+Reverse proxy is "public face".
+It centr

 **Commonality**
 sit between clients and servers, accept requests from the former and deliver responses from the latter.